jhhughes256/azithro_pk/documentation.md

 * Number of Individuals for Simulation, Patient Body Weight and Simulation Duration work as standard inputs for the simulation
+* Dosing Regimen and In Vitro EC50/EC90 work as standard inputs for the simulation, but also allow for user-defined input
 * Dosing Regimen Input allows for user-defined input
     + Select "User-Defined" from drop-down box
     + Type number values into dose amount, interval and duration boxes to adjust